nicholastay/nodesu/README.md

 * `mania`
 * `all`
 * `default`

 This is just for convenience instead of knowing the numbers, as well as for readability. `all` and `default` both return `null`, refer to examples or the module itself to understand usage better.

+It can also be used in reverse, for example `osu.mode[0]` will return a string with `'osu!standard'`.
+This is useful if an API call returns with an ID and you want to look up what the ID means.